-- The preceptor will, within a reasonable time, have recorded validation of pertinent aspects of each patient's history and physical findings obtained by the trainee, including but not limited to the following: - a. a discussion of the findings, significance and plans for management; - b. major decisions relating to management and disposition: - c. appropriate involvement with planning and performance of procedures; - d. reassessment; - e. follow-up; and,

-- f. discharge. - Written chart documentation by trainees should be countersigned by the preceptor as per the regulatory requirements of the respective professional College, By-laws, Standards of Practice, Guidelines and Legislation governing their discipline. - Electronic charting by trainees can be countersigned by the preceptor as follows: - a. if an error is made in the Customer Defined Screens, the trainee must edit or undo the documentation. - b. in Free Text Patient Notes, the preceptor can "amend" the note as an indication of approval or correction of the entry, which will be reflected as the preceptor's electronic countersignature.
+- a.
+The preceptor will, within a reasonable time, have recorded validation of pertinent aspects of each patient's history and physical findings obtained by the trainee, including but not limited to the following: - i. a discussion of the findings, significance and plans for management; - ii. major decisions relating to management and disposition; - iii. appropriate involvement with planning and performance of procedures; - iv. reassessment; - v. follow-up; - vi. discharge. - b.
+Written chart documentation by trainees should be countersigned by the preceptor as per the regulatory requirements of the respective professional College, By-laws, Standards of Practice, Guidelines and Legislation governing their discipline. - c.
+Electronic charting by trainees can be countersigned by the preceptor as follows: - i. if an error is made in the Customer Defined Screens, the trainee must edit or undo the documentation. - ii. in Free Text Patient Notes, the preceptor can "amend" the note as an indication of approval or correction of the entry, which will be reflected as the preceptor's electronic countersignature.